Rich2/RWayland/README.md

 # RWayland
 Just messing about with Wayland.
-Not usre if there is anyhing useful here but Github is a convient place to store it.
+Not sure if there is anything useful here but Github is a convient place to store it.